hadasbi/SPIRAL.web.tool/README.md

 # How can you run SPIRAL on your data?

+Choose one of the options below to run SPIRAL on your data.
+When done, you can upload the "spiral_results.zip" file to the website to view your results in the SPIRAL results panel, as explained at https://spiral.technion.ac.il/how_to_view.

 ## Option 1: download the packaged software

 A detailed explanation on this can be found at: https://spiral.technion.ac.il/how_to_run